Updated: April 15, 2020

 I was first favorably exposed to this idea when reading about Joe Salatin and his Polyface Farm.

 This is all in the spirit of aligning yourself with natural processes so you don’t have to fight nature.

 Another article in this vein is growing cover crop, which discusses a very inexpensive way to improve the soil.

-I’m also a big believer in growing cover crop as a cheap and inexpensive way to improve the soil.
-At the same time, I’ve always thought that turning cover crop by shovel or power tiller damaged the soil structure and adversely affected the beneficial organisms in the dirt, but I didn’t know a better way to prepare the beds for planting.
+When it comes to cover crop, I’ve always thought that turning it by shovel or power tiller damaged the soil structure and adversely affected the beneficial organisms in the dirt.
+But I didn’t know a better way to prepare my backyard beds for planting.

 So it’s no wonder that I was interested when I read about using chickens to “till” cover crop in Harvey Ussery’s The Small-Scale Poultry Flock.

 Ussery suggests that chickens are a better way to prepare your beds.

 He says that “if you leave [chickens] in one place long enough, they will kill the sod.
 Ah, but if you leave them in one place long enough, they WILL kill the sod.”

 The result of chicken tilling is ground that has:

 - Been stripped of cover crop or other vegetation.